How to Use Spray Paint {The COMPLETE Guide}

 Here’s a rundown of how you should spray paint:

-Prep & Safety tips
+Prep & Safety Tips:

 - Check the weather.
 Always double-check specific guidelines on the back of your paint can, but generally you shouldn’t spray paint if it’s less than 50 degrees or higher than 90 degrees, and the humidity should be no higher than 65%.
 Extreme temperatures can mess with how the paint cures and destroy your finish.

 - Work in a well-ventilated area.
 Spray paint fumes are no joke, and you shouldn’t ever work in an enclosed space when you’re spray painting.
 It’s best to work outdoors if you can, but I’ve been known to spray paint in my garage (with the garage door open) when it’s too windy or wet to paint outside.
+On a windy day, you can end up with lots of debris in your wet paint, so be careful!

 - Start by shaking your can.
 You should shake it until you hear rattling, and then keep shaking vigorously for a solid minute before you begin painting.
 This is a tempting step to skip, but don’t do it!
 The more well-mixed your spray paint is, the better your results will be.

 - Wait about 5 minutes between each coat – no more than an hour!
-Always consult the back of your spray paint can for specific dry times, but generally speaking you can begin your next coat about 5 minutes after you finish the one before it.
+Always consult the back of your spray paint can for specific dry times.
+But, generally speaking you can begin your next coat about 5 minutes after you finish the one before it.
 Most of the time, if you wait more than an hour between coats then you have to wait for the entire cure time (usually 48 hours) before re-coating, or else the paint might bubble!

 Do you always have to prime?